Fort Bonifacio (barangay): Geography

 Barangay Fort Bonifacio is bounded by barangays of Magallanes, Dasmariñas, Forbes Park in Makati and the Embo barangays of Pitogo, South Cembo, and West Rembo in Taguig on the north; the barangays East Rembo and Pembo and a portion of the land claimed by barangay Ususan on the east; barangays Pinagsama and Western Bicutan on the south; and Barangay 183 in Pasay on the southwest.

 The barangay overlaps two Inner Fort barangays previously claimed by Makati, namely: Post Proper Northside, which has been occupied by Bonifacio Global City, and Post Proper Southside, which is mainly occupied by the Fort Andres Bonifacio and McKinley West.
 Since 2023, both barangays are part of Taguig as well.
+Although the geographical expanse of Fort Bonifacio spans from Maricaban Creek in the north to Lawton Avenue in the south, the Consular Area along Lawton Avenue remains under the jurisdiction of Post Proper Southside, which also houses its barangay hall in that area.

 The Bonifacio High Street forms the physical core of Bonifacio Global City and is essentially designed as a three-by-three matrix of high-tech offices and residential buildings, retail outlets and pedestrian-friendly roads and walkways.
 The grid approach ensures a city center that is easy to navigate.
 The 5th and 11th Avenues and 32nd and 26th Streets serve as the boundaries of the city center.
 The One Bonifacio High Street, where the PSE Tower, which houses the unified trading floor of the Philippine Stock Exchange, along with the Shangri-La at the Fort, Manila is also located.